 The Ralph Bunche Scholars Program (RBS) at Los Angeles City College prepares students for transfer and the rigors of academic work at a four-year university.
-Students that enter the Scholars Program take and complete five or six (5-6) three (3) unit scholars courses, earn a 3.3. cumulative GPA. or higher, complete an outside public service project, and write a university level research paper.
-Upon completion of the requirements, students are certified as Ralph Bunche Scholars which increases their acceptance for transfer in today's highly competitive market.
+Students that enter the Scholars Program take and complete four (STEM) or five (Non STEM) scholars courses, earn a total of minimum 3.3. cumulative GPA, or higher, complete an outside public service project, and write a university level research paper.
+Upon completion of the requirements, students are certified as Ralph Bunche Scholars which increases their acceptance for transfer in today's highly competitive world.
 It is best for a student to finish all requirements within two years.
 It is recommended that you should take at least two honors sections per semester.

-RBS Program offers a rigorous curriculum, seminars and enrichment activities.
+RBS offers a rigorous curriculum, seminars, and enrichment activities.
 RB Scholars interact, collaborate and learn from professors that have been educated in some of the best universities here and abroad.
-All of our RBS professors have earned advanced degrees, including the Master of Fine Arts; most have earned the Doctorate (Ph.D/Ed.d).
+All of our RBS professors have earned advanced degrees, including a Master of Fine Arts; most have earned their Doctorate (Ph.D/Ed.d).

 Additional Benefits of Participating in RBS:

 * Increased collaboration with faculty and scholars

 * Academic advising from our Honors Counselors

 * Opportunity to present research at annual Honors Research Conference at UC Irvine (Spring), and other conferences